-It is understood that this Agreement shall not in any way abridge the right of individual employees to seek their own redress of grievances, or to refrain from using the Labor Council in the process.
+It is understood that this Agreement shall not in any way abridge the right of individual employees to seek their own redress of grievances or to refrain from using the Labor Council in the process.
+It is the employee's responsibility to notify the Labor Council or local union representation if they wish to have representation present during any hearings or procedures.